scala-network/Scala/README.md

 to prune an existing blockchain using the `scala-blockchain-prune` tool or using the `--prune-blockchain` `scalad` option with an existing chain.
 If an existing chain exists, pruning will temporarily require disk space to store both the full and pruned blockchains.

-For more detailed information see the ['Pruning' entry in the scalapedia](https://www.getscala.org/resources/scalapedia/pruning.html)

 ## Debugging